Calculator

 Why does the size comparison matter most?

-Because this calculator is not mainly about whether a battery pays off.
-It shows where extra capacity starts to add much less value.
+Because the main question is not only whether a battery pays off.
+The comparison shows where extra capacity starts to add much less value.

 Does the calculator include winter and weather?